 Thanks for coming to visit.
 I’m a British journalist and author, and I spend most of my time sitting at my kitchen table in South London, making cups of tea whenever I get stuck halfway through writing a sentence (this happens a lot).
 Oh ok, sometimes I also have a biscuit.
 Or five biscuits.
 And a piece of toast and marmalade.
 I’ve written five novels, which you can read about on this site, and I’m working on my sixth one at the moment, in between snacks.

-From these promising beginnings, I landed my first job in journalism, in 2007, on the Evening Standard’s features desk where I wrote about things like the maple syrup diet, taking the study drug Ritalin, doing four hours of cardio a day to exercise like Madonna for a week and accidentally travelling to Amsterdam on my brother’s passport.
+I didn’t start out life as a novelist.
+Having graduated from the LSE, I started out life, or grown-up life, anyway, as a journalist on the Evening Standard newspaper in London.
+There, I wrote about things like the maple syrup diet, doing four hours of cardio a day to exercise like Madonna, and accidentally travelling to Amsterdam on my brother’s passport.

-Then, looking for an adventure and a break from London, I went to work for a new newspaper in Abu Dhabi (near Dubai, for the geographically-challenged among us) called The National.
-I lived in the Gulf for two years, writing about its growing art, film and fashion scene, about nearly throwing up over myself after flying in a Red Bull plane and I interviewed a Backstreet boy on the phone while sitting naked on my bed (I think it was Brian), because I had to fit him in between my shower and going out for supper.
+Then, looking for an adventure, I went to work for a newspaper in Abu Dhabi (near Dubai, for the geographically-challenged among us) called The National.
+I lived in the Gulf for two years, writing about its growing art, film and fashion scene, and I interviewed a Backstreet boy on the phone while sitting naked on my bed (I think it was Brian), because I had to fit him in between my shower and going out for supper.

-Then, back home to London to work for the Daily Mail’s features desk.
+After that it was back home to London to work for the Daily Mail’s features desk.
 I wasn’t a writer there, I was an editor.
 During the two years I worked for the paper, my favourite headlines were: ‘Is your shampoo making you fat?’ and ‘THE DOWNSIDE TO BEATING CANCER.’
-I promise you, both genuine headlines.
+I promise you these were both genuine headlines.